dotnet/docs-mobile/docs/android/building-apps/build-items.md

 ## AndroidMavenLibrary

-`<AndroidMavenLibrary>` allows a Maven artifact to be specified which will automatically be downloaded and added to a .NET Android binding project.
+`<AndroidMavenLibrary>` allows a Maven artifact to be specified which will automatically be downloaded and added to a .NET for Android binding project.
-This can be useful to simplify maintenance of .NET Android bindings for artifacts hosted in Maven.
+This can be useful to simplify maintenance of .NET for Android bindings for artifacts hosted in Maven.

 ```xml